Factors that cause fluid retention and prevent you from losing weight

 - The headaches.

-- Fluid retention can also be confused with PMS or make existing PMS worse.
+- Water retention can also be confused with PMS or worsen existing PMS.

 It may be accompanied by other symptoms that affect the cardiovascular system: